Define Uniform Motion | What is uniform motion?

 ROTATION OF EARTH AROUND ITS AXIS

-The very first one in my list of 11 uniform motion examples in real life is the rotation of the earth around its axis.
+The very first one in my list is the rotation of the earth around its axis.
 If you are wondering how? then, let me tell you how.

 - The Earth’s axis runs from the North Pole to the South Pole.
 It takes the Earth 24 hours (Actual: 23 hours, 56 minutes), or one day, to make one complete rotation around this invisible line.
 As the Earth rotates, each area of its surface gets a turn to face and be warmed by the sun.